vikrambombhi/elevator-simulator/README.md

 	src/diagrams/elevator_state.pdf
 	src/diagrams/timing_diagram.pdf

+	if you cannot read the pdf diagrams for elevator_uml and scheduler_uml we have included png diagrams which are formatted better

 ##### Contributions - Iteration 1
 - Kirin Rastogi: Built the scheduler algorithm.
 - Vikram Bombhi: Basic structure and communication.